readingshapes/streamlit_tutorial/README.md

 Next fork and clone this repository:
 1. Fork this repository in Github ([instructions](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo?tool=desktop)).
 Having your own fork is necessary to deploy your app, which is the last step in this tutorial.
-Please do not skip this step.
+Do not skip this step.
 1. Clone your fork to your local machine ([instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)).

 Finally, create the virtual environment for the project: